pnp/modernization/Tools/SharePoint.Modernization/Modernization Framework release notes.md

 ### Changed

 - Fix: Handle web part loading of web parts in wiki/blog pages when transforming from SP2010/2013/2016 to SPO #320
+- Fix: Additional check to determine whether source file exists or not #318 [gautamdsheth]

 ## [October release - version 1.0.1910.0]